+Thanksgiving Day is already here!
 This holiday was originally created to give thanks for the preceding year and the blessing of the harvest.
 It’s told that Native Americans from the Wampanoag tribe helped the pilgrims at Plymouth, present-day Massachusetts, survive their first year in the Americas.
 So in the Autumn of 1621, a celebration took place with a holiday feast.
 Then, a tradition was born and the celebration carried on year after year.

-For some, it is a day of lethargy, with many laying on the couch or watching television.
+For some, it is a day of lethargy; with many spending the day on the couch or watching television.
 Not to mention, a day of family drama.
-And not just drama but outright chaos … It’s known to be a very hectic day for law enforcement.
+And not just drama but outright chaos.
+A great majority of Americans report conflictive interactions at Thanksgiving dinner.
+This is backed up by stats showing this day to be a busy day for law enforcement.